alcf-lidar/alcf-lidar.github.io/_includes/cli.md

 7. `alcf plot backscatter_hist` – plot backscatter histogram calculated in step 5.

-NetCDF data files generated in each step are described in [ALCF output]({{ "/documentation/alcf_output/" | relative_url }}) and can be previewed in [Panoply](https://www.giss.nasa.gov/tools/panoply/).
+NetCDF data files generated in each step are described in the [ALCF output]({{ "/documentation/alcf_output/" | relative_url }}) and can be previewed in [Panoply](https://www.giss.nasa.gov/tools/panoply/).